 Alright, we know it’s not super fun to hear about things being pricier, so we’ll leave you with just a little moment of humor.
 Hey, if Ogres can’t laugh, well, things just wouldn’t be as fun!

-If you’re still not an Energy Ogre member yet, check out our free electricity savings calculator.
-Remember, you have the power to choose better electricity management.
-This video shows how easy it is to use the calculator!
+If you’re still not an Energy Ogre member yet, remember, you have the power to choose better electricity management!

 Other articles you might be interested in: